 In March of 1956, the Missoula Symphony Orchestra was accepted as a member of the American Symphony Orchestra League (now known as the League of American Orchestras).
 The Missoula Symphony Chorale was organized in 1962 with George Lewis as founding conductor.
 The Missoula Symphony Association was formed in 1976 and obtained its non-profit 501(c)(3) status that year.

 Now celebrating its 67th season, the Association has grown to a current operating budget of over $700,000.
 It employs a full-time Music Director, a full-time Executive Director, a full-time Director of Operations, a full-time Patron Services Coordinator/Office Assistant, a part-time Development Coordinator, a part time Education Coordinator, a part-time Chorale Director, 2 Librarians and a Social Media Coordinator.
-Our 2021-2022 season features eight concerts, including our free summer concert, youth/family concerts and a new Broadway concert in June.
+Our 2022-23 season features eight concerts, including our free summer concert, youth/family concerts and a Broadway concert in May.

 The Missoula Symphony Chorale joined the Missoula Symphony Orchestra in 1962 and has been an integral part of the MSA ever since.